 Root Canals by Paul Krause Dental in Omaha

-Having a root canal done on a tooth is the treatment of choice to save a tooth that otherwise would die and have to be removed.
+Having a root canal done to remove tooth pain from an infected tooth is the dental procedure of choice to save an affected tooth that otherwise would die and have to be removed.

 Signs and symptoms for possible root canal therapy:

 - An abscess (or pimple) on the gums.